 You can volunteer while taking your annual leave

-You can keep living costs under control
+It’s easier to keep living costs under control

 You can still give back by making the most of your professional expertise

-If you are a skilled pediatrician, even a five-day screening clinic would make a difference for local children in need.
+- If you are a skilled pediatrician, even a five-day screening clinic would make a difference for local children in need.

 You can experiment with a change of pace or life before making a definitive career or life change